-The minor in Artificial Intelligence (AI) is open to all students.
+The minor in Artificial Intelligence (AI) is open to all students, except those majoring in Computer Engineering.
 This minor provides students with a foundational understanding of artificial intelligence and its applications across various disciplines.
 By pursuing a minor in AI, students can gain knowledge and skills that complement their primary field of study while also developing expertise in this rapidly growing and important field.
 Students wishing to pursue the minor are responsible for completing all course prerequisites or establishing prerequisite equivalency.
 A course may not be used to fulfill the requirements of more than one minor.
-To complete the Minor in AI, students must earn a minimum of I5 credit hours from the following list of courses:
+To complete the Minor in AI, students must earn a minimum of 15 credit hours from the following list of courses:

 Minor Core Credit Hours

 Students must com plete the following courses:

-EECE 250 Intermediate Programming 3

 EECE 350 Data Structures and Algorithms 3

+EECE 355 Software Engineering 3

-EECE 453 Artificial Intelligence 3
+EECE 453 Introduction to Artificial Intelligence 3

 EECE 454 Introduction to Machine Learning 3

 Total Minor Cor 12

 Minor Electives

 Students must com plete at least 3 credits from the following courses:

 PHIL 225 Ethics and Artificial Intelligence 3

 DDFT 442 Artificial Intelligence in Architecture 3

 BUSI 331 Management of Information Systems 3

-Total Minor Elec 3
+Total Minor Elec tives Requirements 3

-TOTAL MINOR 15
+TOTAL MINOR REQUIREMENTS